aforcada/traditional-japanese-vscode-theme/README.md

 **A beautiful dark VS Code theme pack inspired by traditional Japanese palettes and aesthetics.**

-_Each theme evokes the serenity, balance, and tradition of Japan, allowing you to personalize your coding experience with colors that transmit calm, warmth, and elegance._
+_Each theme evokes the serenity, balance, and tradition of Japan, allowing you to personalize your coding experience with colors that convey calm, warmth, and elegance._

 ## 📚 Contents